The reasons for this are plentiful but can be simplified into three key areas.

 - Eighty-six percent encounter difficulty even when they use assistive software.

-- Perhaps most important, 82 percent say they would return often and spend more with a company that provides an accessible online experience.
+- Perhaps most importantly, 82 percent say they would return often and spend more with a company that provides an accessible online experience.

 When websites aren’t compliant with ADA standards, customers notice and brands pay the price, legally and financially.
 If, after reading the statistics above, you still have reservations, consider the following:

-- These suits are expensive and cost companies between $15,000 and $100,000, which does not begin to include internal costs to actually fix the problem
+- These suits are expensive and cost companies between $15,000 and $100,000, which does not include internal costs to complete accessibility remediation.

 Fix the Problem, Grow Your Business